stuartsmith06/digitalsheepdog/_posts/2021-09-17-moving-this-site.md

 2. Push updates to a GitHub repo
 3. Cloudflare Pages automatically detects changes and deploys a new “build” based on the updates in the GitHub repo
-4. Cloudflare DNS has an alias to the Cloudflare Pages address for the FQDN of Digital Sheepdog I’m also already using Cloudflare’s DNS on my home network, so it was an easy transition to using their hosting service and DNS as well.
+4. Cloudflare DNS has an alias to the Cloudflare Pages address for the FQDN of Digital Sheepdog

+<p>I’m also already using Cloudflare’s DNS on my home network, so it was an easy transition to using their hosting service and DNS as well.</p>